battle of panipat

 Tulughama and Araba were two tactics of Babur.
 Tulughma means dividing the army into small subunits on the field.
 The center-forward army was provided with carts.
 Cannons were placed behind them for easy maneuver.
 They could be fired without any fear of being hit because the bullock carts were held in place.
 The nozzles of the cannons can also be easily changed.

-Reasons Behind Babur’s Victory in the First Battle of Panipat
+What are the Reasons Behind Babur’s Victory in the First Battle of Panipat?

-• The division of the army into left, right, and center units is referred to as Tulghuma.
-The weapon carts were mentioned by Araba.
+5. The division of the army into left, right, and center units is referred to as Tulghuma.
+Araba mentioned the weapon carts.

 Significance of the First Battle of Panipat